openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

   a course.
 To re-run a course, contact your system administrator.
 After your system administrator creates a new course using the re-run feature, you can complete the steps to :ref:`update the new course<Update the New Course>`.

+Before you re-run a course, make sure that its settings and content are complete.
+Additions and changes that you make to the original course after you create the new course are not propagated to the new course.

+.. commented out

   #.
 Log in to Studio.
 Your dashboard lists the courses that you have access
      to as a course team member.